paramothers/docs/JavaScriptAndWebTechnologies/nodejs/nodestudy.md

 6. **Module Reveal Pattern** -  return a object from a method to achieve OOPs

+7. **Function **is powerful in javascript than any other lanugages.
+8.

 `The Node.js platform allows developers to easily separate code.
 So there are many modules are there. most of time, as a developer has to orchestrate appropriate module for complete a project`

 ### V8 engine